zeropointnothing/foods-galore-mod/README.md

 - As of now, I don't plan on supporting Forge due to previous issues with their MDK and how well Fabric has worked for me.

-- In the future, if FG gets enough attention I will consider porting to other versions.
+- In the future, if I can get a solid grip on how all of this works, I plan on attempting ports to other versions.